QiangAIResearcher/Fact-Extraction-and-Verification/README.md

 Wiki-pages data is in the dictionary form.
 The keys are "id", "text" and "lines" that mean the wiki-page URL, content of the wiki-page and each sentence in the content.
 Note that the sentence is seperated by \n and the marking number starts from 0.

 ## Read Data
 Use the fever_io.py to read the fever project dataset.
+You may also refer to [https://github.com/sheffieldnlp/fever-naacl-2018/tree/master/src/scripts](https://github.com/sheffieldnlp/fever-naacl-2018/tree/master/src/scripts).

 ## Find Out More